Last Updated: 7/2/20 | July 2nd, 2020

 During the high season (December and June through August), you should book ahead as buses fill up quickly.

 Flying around South Africa isn’t that expensive.
-Budget Airlines like Mango and Kulula serve all major — and even minor — airports in the country with several flights per day.
+Budget Airlines like Mango serve all major — and even some minor — airports in the country with several flights per day.
 They are easily booked online using any major credit card.
-For example, a return ticket from Johannesburg to Durban is only 870 ZAR ($50 USD).
+For example, a return ticket from Johannesburg to Durban is only 1,300 ZAR.

 Even last-minute flights, as long as they still have quite a few seats left, tend not to go up in price if it’s a major route.
 For a last-minute planner like me, that was a real treat!
 For less common routes or smaller airports, prices go up the closer the date is.